elesiuta/backupy/README.md

   - Attribute+ mode: compare file attributes and calculate CRCs only for new and changed files for future verification
   - CRC mode: compare file attributes and CRC for every file, and checks previously stored CRCs to detect corruption
 - Test your settings first with the 'norun' flag
+## Example Usage
+backupy "path/to/your/source directory/" "path/to/destination/" --norun
 ## Command Line Interface
 ```
 usage: backupy [options] -- <source> <dest>